 GENERAL DESCRIPTION OF SWITCHING PLACES GAMES

-After the center person does her dance/movement, her partner does the exact same dance/movement.
-During these performances, the rest of the people forming the ring continue to sing and clap (and in some renditions also stomp their feet) to the beat.
+However, in "switching places" games, the middle person moves to face one particular person who remains standing in her or his place forming the ring.
+That person could be considered the middle person's "partner".
+That partner might be arbitraily chosen or chosen on purpose.
+When the middle person does her or his movements, the person she or he is standing in front of must do the same movement.
+At the same time that the person in the middle and the person she is facing does that movement, according to the way the game is played, the other people forming the circle might simply watch those two dance.
+Or they might continue to sing and clap (and in some renditions also stomp their feet) to the beat.
 However, they don't attempt to do the actions performed by the center person and her partner.
 In some renditions of those games, the game immediately begins again with the partner as the new center person.
 In other renditions, the center person and her partner switch places two times before that partner becomes the new center person and the game begins again.

 AFRICAN AMERICAN ORIGIN